Julien-Marcou/Scrollable-Component/README.md

 Scrollable Component uses the [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) specs to create a custom element which handles all the work for you and which can even be extended

-The native scrollbar is hidden using the CSS `scrolbar-width: none;` rule which is a powerful new feature still in a Working Draft status, but already supported by Firefox and that should come to Chromium-based browsers soon enough, which are for the moment falling back to the CSS `::-webkit-scrollbar { width: 0; }` rule
+The native scrollbar is hidden using the CSS `scrollbar-width: none;` rule which is a powerful new feature still in a Working Draft status, but already supported by Firefox and that should come to Chromium-based browsers soon enough, which are for the moment falling back to the CSS `::-webkit-scrollbar { width: 0; }` rule

-The custom scrollbar's is redrawn when needed, to visually match where the native scrollbar would be placed
+The custom scrollbar is redrawn when needed, to visually match where the native scrollbar would be placed

-All scrolling behaviors on the viewport itself are the native ones, while scrolling behaviors directly using the custom scrollbar (like drag & dropping the scrollbar's thumb or clicking somewhere on the scrollbar's track) are handled with some JavaScript which then natively move the viewport's scroll position
+All scrolling behaviors on the viewport itself are the native ones, while scrolling behaviors directly using the custom scrollbar (e.g. drag & dropping the scrollbar's thumb or clicking somewhere on the scrollbar's track) are handled with some JavaScript which then natively move the viewport's scroll position